1EdTech/casa-protocol/protocol.md

 The `original` property is an object that must contain the `attributes` section set by the originator.

-The `original` property must exist for any payload that a node sends to an adjacent peer (TransitPayload); consequently, it should exist on any payload received from an adjacent peer.
-To accomplish this, if the `original` property does not exist when a payload reaches AdjOutTransform, it should be generated at that time from the `attributes` property.
+The `original` property must exist for any payload that a node sends to an adjacent peer (`TransitPayload`); consequently, it should exist on any payload received from an adjacent peer.
+To accomplish this, if the `original` property does not exist when a payload reaches `AdjOutTransform`, it should be generated at that time from the `attributes` property.

 The `original` property may not be modified once it is generated.